ReasonEmbed: Enhanced Text Embeddings for Reasoning-Intensive Document Retrieval: Training Method:

 Although all training samples are produced through the same data synthesis pipeline, they exhibit varying levels of difficulty due to differences in their source documents and inherent randomness during the generation process.
 Easier samples typically involve relatively straightforward relationships between queries and documents, which can be captured without substantial reasoning and are learned quickly by the model.
 In contrast, harder samples embody more intricate semantic relationships that require deeper reasoning to resolve and therefore must be learned more patiently.

 To capture this distinction, we define the concept of \textbf{reasoning intensity} to reflect such distinctions between training samples.
 Specifically, the hardness of a sample is characterized by the extent to which reasoning contributes to distinguishing relevant from irrelevant documents.
 For easy samples, the relevance can be determined through surface-level matching, making additional reasoning less beneficial.
 In contrast, hard samples depend heavily on multi-step reasoning, where additional reasoning operations significantly benefit the discrimination of the correct relationships.
 To quantify this property, we leverage the query-rewriting template from \bright~\cite{su2025bright} to generate a reasoning-augmented query $q'$ for each raw query $q$.
-The reasoning intensity of a sample $s = (q, D)$ is defined as the contrast between the query–doc similarity computed with and without reasoning: $\mathrm{RI}_\theta(s) = \min\left( \mathcal{L}_{q,D} / \mathcal{L}_{q',D}, \kappa \right)$, where $\theta$ is real-time parameter of the embedding model, $\mathcal{L}$ denotes the InfoNCE loss defined in Eq.~\ref{eq:info-nce}, and $\kappa$ is the hyperparameter used for truncating too large reasoning intensity scores.
+The reasoning intensity of a sample $s = (q, D)$ is defined as the contrast between the query–doc similarity computed with and without reasoning:

+where $\theta$ is real-time parameter of the embedding model, $\mathcal{L}$ denotes the InfoNCE loss defined in Eq.~\ref{eq:info-nce}, and $\kappa$ is the hyperparameter used for truncating too large reasoning intensity scores.
 A larger $\mathrm{RI}_\theta(s)$ value indicates a stronger impact of reasoning, as the reasoning-augmented query ($q'$) substantially reduces the loss $\mathcal{L}_{q',D}$ compared to its non-reasoning counterpart $\mathcal{L}_{q,D}$.